Curious about how far 10,000 steps takes you?

 How Many Calories Does Walking 10,000 Steps Burn?

 This varies based on factors like body weight, pace, and the terrain you’re walking on.
-On average, a person burns about 100 calories per mile walked, so 10,000 steps (about five miles) will burn approximately 500 calories.
+On average, most people burn about 100 calories per mile walked, so 10,000 steps (about five miles) will burn approximately 500 calories.

 Remember, this number is highly individual—faster walking or rougher terrain will increase your burn, while slower, leisurely walks might burn less.